Skip to content

 • Planning Process

 • Identify Issues: In some cases, an amendment occurs in response to an administrative directive, either from the Governor or the DNR Commissioner.
-Other times, DOF draws on the experience of MatSu State Forest resource forester, local expertise, and public insight to identify ways that a current plan is not able to effectively guide management decision-making for a State Forest.
-In this case, DOF has been directed by the Commissioner of DNR to amend the MatSu State Forest management plan.
+Other times, DOF draws on the experience of the Mat-Su/SW Area Forester or Regional Forester, local expertise, and public insight to identify ways that a current plan is not able to effectively guide management decision-making for forest classified lands.
+In this case, DOF has been directed by the Commissioner of DNR to replace the 1991 Susitna Forestry Guidelines with an updated Forest Management Plan.

 • Determine necessary level of revision: Based on the proposed changes to the plan document, DOF decides whether an amendment, minor change, or special exception is the best process for capturing those changes.
 An amendment is an edit that “permanently changes the forest management plan by adding to or modifying the basic management intent for one or more of the units or subunits, by changing allowed or prohibited uses, guidelines, or policies” (MatSu Management Plan,1991).
 Due to the insertion of language describing Carbon Offset Projects, the current process is an amendment.